tmolteno/disko/README.md

 ## Changelog

 0.9.3b2 Fix indexing error in read_ms when the number of visibilities requested exceeded the number available.
         clean up the meshing
-        rework the command line interface
-        Output residuals to the terminal (still no way to include them back in...).
+        rework the command line interface.
+New resolution specification Output residuals to the terminal (still no way to include them back in...).
 The ms needs to be flagged externally.
-        Use Natural weighting when reading from measurement sets

-0.9.3b1 Add --h5 option to allow sequential inference from a visiblity file.
+        Use Natural weighting when reading from measurement sets 0.9.3b1 Add --h5 option to allow sequential inference from a visiblity file.
 0.9.2b1 No longer require arcmin for construction of spheres 0.9.1b1 Remove constraint that nside is a power of two now that healpy has accepted the pull request.